 Please Note: Soap nuts can be used in cold water but will require more soapnuts per wash (double).
 Hot water helps to release the saponins (the active washing ingredient) more quickly – another way to wash in cold water is to place the bag/sock of soapnuts in a bowl of hot water for a few minutes to activate and then pour the water & soapnut-containing bag/sock into the washing machine with the laundry.

-8 out of 9 people would recommend this product27/06/2017, By BrendaI find that these work best if I presoak the clothes with them.
+9 out of 10 people would recommend this product30/08/2017, By WinifredDoes come with a little bag for the nuts.27/06/2017, By BrendaI find that these work best if I presoak the clothes with them.
 Still not 100% sold but will continue to give them a go for my lightly soiled laundry.27/05/2017, By JacquelineI was really skeptical about soap nuts but totally convinced having used them!
 I have very sensitive skin and struggle with detergents.
 I love the fact there is no scent.
 I hate all the heavy perfumes of washing powders and fabric conditioners.28/11/2013, By MoniqueIm happy about every healthier alternative product i find on the market.
 Ive recently started using soap nuts on babys clothes, and even some of ours - it leaves no scent on the clothes but they are somehow left smelling fresh and clean.
 They don remove tough dirt at all though, eg dirt on babys onesies (feet) or any long pants that hes been crawling in - Ill have to find something that will get those stains out.19/11/2013, By TaraThey are awesome and that I love using them.
 I add 5 drops of my favorite essential oils to the rinse cycle with some water for a wonderful scent and that I encourage everyone to try the soap nuts out.15/10/2011, By MarilizeThe idea of soap nuts is so unconventional that I had to try it.
 And I love it.
 It was great to find that the muslim bag wag included and although the smell is different, it's fresh and clean.

 This is what I am using from now on!23/09/2011, By NirvanaI’ve switched over completely to soap nuts and I find that it works well.
 It’s natural and safe but it won’t remove tough stains.
 I pre-treat tough stains with Puresimple Stain Treater - Citrus Fresh Liquid.
 I use cold water for washing so I make a laundry liquid from the soap nuts.
 The liquid goes much further than just using the soap nuts as is.
 In a large pot I soak 100 g of soap nuts (make sure there are no seeds) in 3 cups water overnight.
 Then I blend it well with a stick blender.
 Add 6 cups of water and boil for about 30 minutes (watch the pot because it can boil over).
 Blend again. *Strain and allow to cool.
 Add 2 teaspoons citric acid to the liquid to preserve it if you wish or omit.
 You should be left with 1.5 liters (50 loads) to 2 liters (66 loads) strained soap nut liquid at the end.
 Use 2 tablespoons per large load (I have a 9 kg machine) of laundry.
 With citric acid it will last a few weeks in the fridge.
 I also freeze it in bottles or ice cube trays.
 Although soap nuts do give a slightly downy feel to clothes I still add a bit of “earth friendly” fabric softener especially for towels.
 I can now do a more than a month’s laundry for R18 (half a pack of soap nuts). *You can freeze the strained pulp and add it to the pot the next time you make soap nut liquid.12/09/2011, By SantieTried them, didn't like them.
 They don't give that clean, just washed feeling to my clothes at all. ;-(01/07/2011, By BridgitteI love this product!
 It works really well (for lightly soiled clothing you dont need much else, and for baby clothes it is perfect).
 For stained or light/white colours I add the londa biobleach to the wash.